 Next, click “insert.”
 Then, select “Pivot Table” from the menu.
 A new page for the pivot table has been created.
 Switch to the new pivot table sheet to calculate counts for each domain found in the URLs from the backlink data file.
 Name the new column with the domains in it “domain.”

 Select the “domain” column.
 This column should be in column C's place.
 Right-click and select “View more column actions” and select “remove links.”
 Leave the column selected.
 Click “insert” and select “Pivot Table.”
 Now, click “Create.”

 Under “Values summarizing,” the pivot table sheet opens automatically.
 The only data column available is “domain” since that is all we selected to create the pivot table.
 Drag and drop the domain under “Rows and Values.”
 Under “Values,” select “COUNTA” for rows under “Summarize by selection.
 Change the “Sort by” selection to “COUNTA of domain,” and order the column by “Descending.”

 At this point, the sheet shows the domains backlinked to the domain we searched in BuzzSumo.
 Each domain has a number in the column next to it that reflects the number of times it has backlinked to the searched domain over the past year.

 We turned this data into nodes and weighted edges by adding a column to the left of column A and filling it with the domain of interest for that sheet.

-The three columns, which will correspond to new columns labeled target, source, and weight, are pasted into a new sheet, labeled master edge.
-As one might intuit, this sheet will be used to create the data visualization.
+The three columns, which will correspond to new columns labeled “target,” “source,” and “weight,” are pasted into a new sheet labeled “primary edge.”
+This sheet will be used to create the data visualization.

 A link to the backlink data should be saved with text about the domain so that this data is easily accessible at the end of the study.
-This process is repeated for each domain until all domains of interest have been entered.
+This process is repeated for every domain of interest until all of them have been entered.